 Kitchen Design Tip: Layer your Lighting

-When contemplating the design of your dream kitchen, one of the more important aspects of the scheme should be lighting – as the kitchen is a space that often functions as the heart of a home.
+When contemplating the design of your kitchen, one of the more important aspects of the scheme should be lighting – as the kitchen is a space that often functions as the heart of a home.
 It’s here that you’ll be reviewing recipes, slicing, mixing, cooking, eating, helping with homework, and entertaining friends and family – in short; most of the vital activities of life take place in the kitchen!

 That means it’s crucial that your lighting is both attractive and functional.
 It should both tie together each aspect of your kitchen and add function where it’s needed most.

 Lighting design experts recommend layering your lighting sources.
 In this article, we’ll explore what that means and how you can, if used properly, create the correct ambiance and added function to your new kitchen.

 This is the first and most basic of the four layers.
 As an overhead light source, ambient lighting fixtures serve the most functional of needs, giving general illumination to your space.
 A designer well versed in lighting can help you select the ideal lighting plan for your space, ensuring that it is both tasteful and ties in with your design scheme.
 It is important that you consider the following:

 2. Is not overly embellished

 3. Blends well with both traditional and modern décor

 The ambient light layer is usually provided by overhead lighting and adds general light for most activities.

 Under cabinet task lighting provides bright light for working close up.